yurisilpess/C-LANG/LESSON-1.md

 }
 ```
-Now, we can ask GCC to compile our file without getting an error!
+Now, we can ask GCC or Clang to compile our file without getting an error!

-Running the Program
+## Running the Program

 Nice, our file is compiled!
 Now, how do we run it?

 Since we only asked GCC to compile the file, it automatically assigned a name to the compiled file.
 In my case, this name is a.out.